simsim314/CatForce/README.md

 The first gen encounter is allowed.

+`last-gen`

+The last gen to wait for some encounter.
+If no encounter had occured after last-gen the search will move on.

 `num-catalyst`

 The number of catalyst to place (note that if you chose 3 catalyst all three of the SLs should be catalysts).